 Students as the Teachers

 In this type of active learning experience, the students prepare an actual lesson on a given topic.
-The student’s lesson can range from a 10 minutes in a small group to a 30-minute activity presented to the whole class.
+The student’s lesson can range from 10 minutes in a small group to a 30-minute activity presented to the whole class.

 Don’t confuse this with a simple student presentation; the students must give an actual lesson that includes lesson objectives or learning outcomes, discussion questions, a form of practice and a form of evaluation.
 Their “class” is encouraged to ask questions and discuss points that the student presents.

 - Create a basic lesson outline for students to follow.

 - Explain basic teaching skills to the students.